Corporate Information

 6. PROCEDURES – LOGGING A REPORT

 6.1 a.
 The RI is advised to report any concern / suspect improper conduct, wrong doings, corruptions, fraud, waste or abuse as soon as he / she discovered the commission or intended commission of such act. b.
 The RI may raise the improper conduct to his/her Head of Department, Chief Operating Officer and/or Chief Executive Officer via email. c.
-If these channels have been followed and the employee still has concerns or feels that the matter is so serious that it cannot be discussed with any one of the above, then he/she must raise it to the Chairman of the Audit Committee, Mr Ooi Guan Hoe by e-mail to ooiguanhoe@owg.com.my d.
+If these channels have been followed and the employee still has concerns or feels that the matter is so serious that it cannot be discussed with any one of the above, then he/she must raise it to the Chairman of the Audit Committee, Datuk Jory Leong by e-mail to joryleong@owg.com.my d.
 The RI shall make a confidential report of improper conduct in writing and to provide full details of the improper conduct and, where possible, supporting evidence. e.
 Any disclosure made should contain the following : i.
 The details of the person involved; ii.
 Details of the allegations, including the nature of the allegation, where and when such misconduct took place; iii.
 Supporting evidence (if applicable); iv.
 RI’s name, Identity Card (IC) number, Contact number, email.

 7. HANDLING OF REPORTED VIOLATIONS